-The Crescent FPD currently has an automatic aid agreements with the CC VFD and has mutual aid agreements with all of the fire protection districts in Del Norte County, as well as National Park Service, California Department of Forestry and Fire Protection (CAL FIRE), and the U.S. Forest Service.
+The Crescent FPD currently has an automatic aid agreement with the Crescent City Fire Department and has mutual aid agreements with all of the fire protection districts in Del Norte County, as well as National Park Service, California Department of Forestry and Fire Protection (CAL FIRE), and the U.S. Forest Service.